lispysnake/website/content/blog/lispy-license-a-thingy-what-does-stuff.md

 ---
-title: "Lispy License: a Thingy What Does Stuff (TM)"
+title: "Lispy License: A Thingy What Does Stuff (TM)"
 date: 2019-09-20T17:26:54+01:00
 draft: false
 authors: [ikey]